 World Surf League

-For what concerns plastic, IKEA has also announced that – by 2020 – they’ll remove all single-use plastic products and replace all virgin polyester with recycled one (opened in a new window/tab).
-This fits into a broader and very ambitious objective for IKEA: embracing a circular design model and using only renewable or recycled materials by 2030!!!
+For what concerns plastic, IKEA has also announced that – by 2020 – all single-use plastic products will be removed and all virgin polyester will be replaced with recycled one (opened in a new window/tab).
+This fits into a broader and very ambitious objective for IKEA: embracing a circular design model and using only renewable or recycled materials by 2030!